A High-Order Scheme for Image Segmentation via a modified Level-Set method: The Adaptive Filtered Scheme

 Now, let us define a uniform grid in space $(x_j,y_i)=(j\Delta x,i\Delta y)$, $j$,$i \in \mathbb Z$, and in time $t_n=t_0+n\Delta t$, $n\in[0,N_T]$, with $(N_T-1)\Delta t< T\leq N_T\Delta t$.
 Then, we compute the numerical approximation $u^{n+1}_{i,j}=u(t_{n+1},x_j,y_i)$ with the simple formula

-where $S^M$ and $S^A$ are respectively the monotone and the high-order scheme dependent on both space variables, $F: \mathbb{R} \to \mathbb{R}$ is the \emph{filter function} needed to switch between the two schemes, $\varepsilon^n$ is the switching parameter at time $t_n$, and $\phi_{i,j}^n$ is the \emph{smoothness indicator function} at the node $(x_j,y_i)$ and time $t_n$, based on the 2D-smoothness indicators defined in \cite{PaolucciPhD}.
+where $S^M$ and $S^A$ are respectively the monotone and the high-order scheme dependent on both space variables, $F: \mathbb{R} \to \mathbb{R}$ is the \emph{filter function} needed to switch between the two schemes, $\varepsilon^n$ is the switching parameter at time $t_n$, and $\phi_{i,j}^n$ is the \emph{smoothness indicator function} at the node $(x_j,y_i)$ and time $t_n$, based on the \emph{2D-smoothness coefficients} defined in \cite{PaolucciPhD} and briefly recalled later on in this section.
 The AF scheme here introduced is convergent, as proven in \cite{FPT18a}.
+In the sequel the gradient components will be denoted by the usual notation $(p,q)$ and $p^+$, $p^-$ will be right and left discrete derivatives with respect to $x$ (similar notations apply to $q$ that denotes the discrete partial derivative with respect to $y$).